crazywolf132/supermaven.el/README.md

 (setq supermaven-agent-version 26)
 ```

+Note: When you change the agent-version (either because the lastest has changed or because you did set `supermaven-agent-version`) you probably need to delete `~/.supermaven/config.json` and run `supermaven-use-pro` again to link the current version of sm-agent to your account.

 ## Usage

 Once installed and configured, Supermaven will automatically provide suggestions as you type in supported file types.
 Use the configured keybindings to interact with suggestions: